storyicon/powerproto/README.md

 # the default is the directory where the config file is located.
 # support mixed environment variables in path, such as $GOPATH
 protocWorkDir: ""
+# optional.
+If you need to use googleapis, you should fill in the commit id of googleapis here.
+# You can fill in the latest, it will be automatically converted to the latest version.
+googleapis: 75e9812478607db997376ccea247dd6928f70f45
 # required. it is used to describe which plug-ins are required for compilation
 plugins:
     # the name, path, and version number of the plugin.